Diamonds on White Velevet | Lisa Robin

 Understanding the Differences Between Diamond, Cubic Zirconia, and Moissanite

 When it comes to engagement rings, diamonds have long been considered the gold standard.
 Known for their rarity, durability, and unmatched brilliance, diamonds have symbolized love and commitment for centuries.
-However, in recent years, alternative gemstones like cubic zirconia and moissanite have gained popularity for their affordability and impressive visual appeal.
+However, in recent years, alternative gemstones like lab grown diamonds and moissanite have gained popularity for their affordability and impressive visual appeal.
 To make an informed decision, it's essential to understand the characteristics that set these stones apart.

 In the next sections, we'll delve deeper into the pros and cons of each stone, helping you make an informed decision that aligns with your preferences, budget, and values.